Advanced Dental Services & Technology – Palm Bay, FL

 Technological innovations are changing the way we complete even the most mundane daily tasks including things as simple as ordering take out with a phone app rather than using that phone to the call the restaurant.
-At Beautiful You Dental, we use all the latest technologies to make a dental diagnosis, treatment planning, and even the most advanced procedures more effective and comfortable.
+At Beautiful You Dental, we use advanced dental services and technology in our Palm Bay, FL dental office to make an accurate diagnosis, plan effective treatment, and even offer the most advanced procedures more effective and comfortable.
 If you’d like to find out more, call our Palm Bay dentistry team to schedule an appointment today.

 What intraoral photography has done for the visible parts of the smile, digital x-rays allow us to do for the interior layers of the tooth and those parts of the tooth not visible above the gum line.
 These x-rays are very similar to the traditional film variety.
 However, they capture clearer images more quickly.
 That is important because it exposes patients to less radiation, and gives us the ability to more definitively diagnose dental concerns and plan treatment.
 Just like digital images, these x-ray scans are immediately visible on our chairside computer monitors.

 When we capture x-rays for treatment planning, we can enlarge and color code them to help patients better understand areas of concern and potential treatment options.
 Diagnostic x-rays are easily stored between appointments, and we can compare them to previous scans to allow for earlier diagnosis.
 Digital x-rays can also shorten treatment times as they can be immediately accessed by dental labs, specialist dental offices, and insurance providers as necessary.